 When you bring your baby home, use these tips to help regulate their body temperature:

-- Swaddle or wrap your baby snuggly in a single blanket.
+- Swaddle or wrap your baby snugly in a single blanket.

 - Limit baths.
-Water evaporating on skin can lower body temperature.
-Bathing, other than sponge bathing, isn’t recommended for babies until after their umbilical cord falls off around 2 weeks of age.
+Water evaporating on skin can lower body temperature, so bathing (other than sponge bathing) isn’t recommended for babies until after their umbilical cord falls off around 2 weeks of age.

 Cold birth environment